Best Steps To Grow Coral Bells In Containers

 Drench the soil until water runs through the drainage holes and until the top few inches are dry.
 Rain and dryness will affect the watering schedule, so keep an eye on it and adjust as needed.

-Humidity & Temperature
+7. Humidity & Temperature Requirements To Grow Coral Bells

 Winter mulching will help prevent the plants from being pushed up by the freezing/thawing cycle, and you should check for exposed roots regularly.

-Coral bells are low-maintenance plants.
-However, you can cut back the entire flower stem after flowering to redirect the plant's energy to develop more leaves.
 Coral bells are short-lived perennials that must be divided every three to five years in the early spring or fall to stay healthy.
 Cut back the leaves if they become ragged-looking, especially after the winter, and new growth should fill in fast.

-Winter Care
+9. Winter Care Of Coral Bells

 If you live in a region where temperatures often drop below freezing, you can bring your container inside for the winter to avoid cracking.
 The plant will overwinter safely if the pot is moved indoors.

 The potted Coral Bells can be relocated into a garage or shed and left to fall dormant for the winter, or you can bring it into your home and cultivate it as a houseplant.
-Because most coral bells are evergreen, they will require some light throughout the year for photosynthesis.
-Put your pots in a shed with a window or an unheated garage.

-The plants will go dormant but will still require watering once a month to avoid drying out.
+The plants will go dormant but still require watering once a month to avoid drying out.
 If the container is too large to move, wrap it with insulation in the fall to keep the temperature stable and lessen the chances of cracking.

 If you don't have access to a garage or shed, dig deep enough for the container's top to be level with the earth, then backfill it.
 Your coral bell in a pot will thrive as if planted in your garden rather than in a container.

-Pests & Diseases Of Coral Bells
+10. Pests & Diseases Of Coral Bells

 Powdery mildew, which appears as a white, powdery growth on the leaves, shoots, and occasionally the flowers, is a common problem for coral bells.
-Bacterial infections can cause brown stains on the foliage of coral bells.
-Pseudomonas causes leaves to become irregularly shaped and show reddish-brown patches.

-Yellow rings, or halos, form around little brown dots on the leaves of Xanthomonas.
-Larger brown patches are caused by botrytis.
-Coral bells can also get rust spots.
-However, not always harmful.
+Coral bells can also develop rust spots but are not always harmful.
 Dark patches on the upper surfaces of the leaves with orange splotches on the undersides can be ugly.

 Strawberry and black vine weevils are the most prevalent pests of coral bells.
 Adult weevils eat plant leaves and leave little holes in them.
 Although this damage isn't always harmful to the plant, it can be ugly.

-Design Ideas
+Design Ideas With Coral Bells

-• Coral bells can be used in woodland and rock gardens, as well as semi-shaded borders.
+- Coral bells can be used in woodland and rock gardens, as well as semi-shaded borders.
 Because of their shade tolerance, they make excellent shrub understory plants.

-• Plant in huge clusters to create an eye-catching evergreen ground cover and to bring the leaf's colour to life on a larger scale.
+- Plant in huge clusters to create an eye-catching evergreen ground cover and to bring the leaf's colour to life on a larger scale.
 Mass plantings further improve the visibility of the floral arrangements.

-• Mix them with contrasting lacy-leaved, shade-loving plants like ferns and astilbes to provide textural interest.
+- Mix them with contrasting lacy-leaved, shade-loving plants like ferns and astilbes to provide textural interest.

-• Use it as a bright accent in container arrangements or as an interesting houseplant.
+- Use it as a bright accent in container arrangements or as an interesting houseplant.
 Purple-leaved cultivars are a superb substitute for beautiful cabbage and kale in fall container designs.

 Conclusion